-Click on the button below which will be come live when registration for the entrance test opens on Thursday 1 June.
+Click on the button below to register for the entrance test.
 Registration closes at 4 pm on Friday 30 June 2017

 Entrance Test Date - Saturday 16 September 2017